q1x/zabbix-gnomes/README.md

 - `zgethistory.py` -	Gets values from history for an itemid.

 ### Inv related:
-- `zhinvswitcher.py`- 	Switches inv. mode on host(group)s.
+- `zhinvswitcher.py` - 	Switches inv. mode on host(group)s.

+### Item related:
+- `zhitemfinder.py` -	Finds items on a host.
+- `zgethistory.py` - 	Get item values from history (Trends are not supported!).

 ### Graph related:
 - `zhgraphfinder.py` - 	Finds graphs configured on a Zabbix host.
-- `zgetgraph.py` - 	Downloads a graph .PNG from the Zabbix frontend and saves it.
+- `zgetgraph.py` - 	Downloads a graph .PNG from the Zabbix frontend (needs user frontend access) and saves it.

 ### Group related:
 - `zghostfinder.py` -	Finds member hosts in a hostgroup.